meszaros-lajos-gyorgy/ncurses-binary-sudoku/README.md

-# ncurses-binary-sudoku
+# Command-Line Binary Sudoku - using ncurses

-A terminal based binary sudoku written using ncurses
+(work in progress) A terminal based binary sudoku written in C++ 17 using ncurses

 ![screenshot](screenshot.png?raw=true "screenshot")